 The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which extend into the Persian Gulf.
-The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located on the Jumeirah coastal area of Dubai.
-It has a two-kilometer-long trunk, a crown made up of 17 fronds and a surrounding crescent, encompassing 4,000 luxury villas and apartments.
+The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located in the Jumeirah coastal area of Dubai.
+It has a two-kilometer-long trunk, a crown made up of 17 fronds, and a surrounding crescent, encompassing 4,000 luxury villas and apartments.

 Dubai Miracle Garden

 It is a 72,000-metre (236,000-foot) flower garden, opened in Dubailand.
 It is the world’s largest flower garden. and is home to another modern marvel of the world.
-Located in the desert, this is an oasis with world’s largest collection of natural flowers.
-The garden has a total of 45 million flowers with re-use of wastewater through drip irrigation.
-The garden stays closed during extremely hot climate from May to September.
+Located in the desert, this is an oasis with the world’s largest collection of natural flowers.
+The garden has a total of 45 million flowers with the re-use of wastewater through drip irrigation.
+The garden stays closed during an extremely hot climate from May to September.

 Jumeirah Beach Park

 This saltwater creek divides the city into two sections, Deira and Buy Dubai.
-The creek is also home to the Dubai Creek Golf & Yacht Club, comprising an 18-hole tournament golf course, clubhouses, residential development and the Park Hyatt hotel.
+The creek is also home to the Dubai Creek Golf & Yacht Club, comprising an 18-hole tournament golf course, clubhouses, residential development, and the Park Hyatt hotel.

 The Dubai Fountains